 Create custom Start menu tiles & Desktop shortcuts

 Once you are done with customizing all the settings for your Tile, hit the “Tile Iconify” button.
 The settings will be instantaneously applied.

 There is an inbuilt feature that can create custom shortcuts for applications.
-This feature comes handy when you want to duplicate a shortcut and also want the original one to be there.
-Custom created shortcuts can be found under TileIconifier folder in start menu.
+This feature comes in handy when you want to duplicate a shortcut and also want the original one to be there.
+Custom-created shortcuts can be found under the TileIconifier folder in the start menu.

 Click here to download TileIconifier.
 It is filled with great features but getting familiar with all of them may take a while.